renh252/final/app/forum/README.md

 # Forum Website

-This project is a forum website built using React and Next.js, utilizing Bootstrap for styling.
-It features a dynamic API for fetching articles, a user-friendly interface for browsing content, and a responsive design for various devices.
+This project is a forum website built using React and Next.js, styled with Bootstrap.
+It includes various features such as article listing, search functionality, and a dynamic API for fetching articles.

 ## Project Structure